AFCON Top Scorers | All-Time Scorers + AFCON 2024 Top Scorer Predictions!

 • Great Odds

 18+.
-Place a multibet of K10 with combined odds of 2.00 or more on any sport.
-Maximum winnings from the Free Bet are limited to K500.
-Terms apply.
+New users.
+Place a multibet of minimum 3 selections with total odds 5.0 or more on any sport.
+You will receive 100% of your stake as a Free Bet, up to K1000.
+The Free Bet is valid for 7 days.
+Maximum winnings from the Free Bet are limited to K15,000.
+Full T&Cs apply.
 Visit site

 4. Open Account Offer